EugeneBichel/Database-Types/README.md

     - MongoDB: consistency is by default also MongoDB can support other guarantees, which are depends on database/driver configuration

-Ex: search for large, weakly structured logs
+Ex: search for large, weakly structured logs, hierarchical aggregation, product catalog in e-commerce systems, storing comments in CMS

 #### Column-oriented (BigTable like)
 Apache HBase, Cassandra